 - If you are on Leeds or prior, you’ll see the Internet Cache Protocol (ICP) section.
 Set ICP server to Disable.

-- Go to Networking > Settings > Advanced.
+- Go to Network > Settings > Advanced.

-- Ensure the checkboxes for Direct incoming traffic, Forwarded traffic and Direct outgoing traffic are not selected.
+- In the Audit section, ensure the checkboxes for Direct incoming traffic, Forwarded traffic and Direct outgoing traffic are not selected.

-Previously generated logs won’t be cleared immediately - they will be deleted in line with your retention period.
+Previously generated logs will be deleted in line with your retention period, not immediately.

-You can set up scheduled archives to automatically back up your System logs.
+You can set up scheduled Settings Archives to automatically back up your settings.
 If you don't remove these, the list will grow and take up more space.

 - Go to System > Maintenance > Scheduler.

-- Set the Prune archives field to a value other than Don’t prune.
+- Ensure the Prune archives field is set to a value other than Don’t prune.
+The default and recommended setting is Over 3 months, or you can change it to Over 2 months.

 - Select Save.